 Lighting plays a vital role in designing any space.
-Be it artificial lighting or natural lighting, both need to be used in the right manner in order to have maximum positive impact.
-An experienced interior designer will know exactly where and what kind of lighting needs to be used to enhance a space to it’s best capacity.
+Be it artificial lighting or natural lighting, both need to be used in the right manner in order to have a maximum positive impact.
+An experienced interior designer will know exactly where and what kind of lighting needs to be used to enhance a space to its maximum capacity.
 Our experienced Interior designers work hard to understand the taste of their clients and then to implement the same.

-There are mainly three types of lightings – task, ambient and decorative lighting, each one of these lightings have their own role to play in enhancing the beauty of the room.
-Each one of these lighting are equally important and must be wisely used.
+There are mainly three types of lightings – task, ambient and decorative lighting, each one of these lightings has their own role to play in enhancing the beauty of the room.
+Each one of these lightings is equally important and must be wisely used.

 Ambient lighting is the main source of lighting in a room which is used to illuminate an entire room evenly.
-It is general light that fills the room.
-The light is diffused and produce an overall glow.
+It is generally light that fills the room.
+The light is diffused and produces an overall glow.
 It should be inconspicuous and must blend into the surroundings.
-Some good examples of Ambient lighting are – one light in the center of your ceiling from a light fixture or ceiling fan, several recessed lights spread evenly over the ceiling, or natural lighting from windows or skylights.
-Bright ambient light is important to enable proper lighting up of the room.
+Some good examples of Ambient lighting are – one light in the center of your ceiling from a light fixture or ceiling fan, several recessed lights spread evenly over the ceiling or natural lighting from windows or skylights.
+Bright ambient light is important to enabling proper lighting up of the room.
 Since Ambient lighting is the main and the most used source of lighting in a room, it is important to have sufficient of it throughout the room.

-An appropriate use of all three of them is vital for the decor of the room.
+Appropriate use of all three of them is vital for the decor of any room.
 The negligence of any one of them can leave the place incomplete.
-With the help of a interior designer, clients are able to light up their residences of offices in the best effective way possible.
+With the help of an interior designer, clients are able to light up their residences of offices in the best effective way possible.

 Contact Noida Interiors for all your interior designing requirements